veronikahromchenkova/imageSearch/README.md

 The is an automatic Cypress test that runs and checks the app.<br />
 You can find it in cypress/integration/tests/app_test.js.

+## Code formatting

+To run automatic code formatting and linting tools, use `npm run lint-fix`

+This will run `eslint` with default `react-app` config, as well as `prettier` with the default config

 ## Running Project Locally

 In the project directory, you can run: